I spent some time with my three-year-old nephew last week with the objective of getting him out of the house and away from my sister-in-law.

 To make the frame:

-To make the twig name:
+Make the twig name:

 I broke the twigs down to smaller pieces and then took time to spell out my nephew’s name.
 This was the hardest part because I had to fit it to size within the confines of the frame.
-I took my time with this part of the project, shortening pieces bit by bit until it looked just about right.
+Mind you, I took my time with this part of the project, shortening pieces bit by bit until it looked just about right.

 As I broke down the twig pieces, I rubbed the tip of the twig on a piece of sandpaper to smooth out the scraggly ends.